unplugstudio/mezzanine-boilerplate/docs/frontend-pipeline.md

 run -s lint:css` respectively.
 For convenience they will be executed one after the other if invoked with `npm run -s lint`.

-For Javascript we're following the popular [AirBnB style guide] with minor modifications, which you can see in `theme/static/.eslintrc.js`.
+For JavaScript we're following the popular [AirBnB style guide] with minor modifications, which you can see in `theme/static/.eslintrc.js`.
 The ES6 to ES5 transpilation is handled by Babel, and configured by `theme/static/.babelrc`.